-This kit comes with all eleven, uniquely formulated Selah Kids blends.
+This kit comes with one of each of our uniquely formulated Selah Kids blends.

 The Selah Kids Collection offers a perfectly portable way to combat daily dilemmas - from caring for the common cold to remedying endless other hiccoughs along the way.
 With these effortless, ready-to-roll blends, you and your littles can worry less and play more.
 With individual blends to target the specific daily challenges of your kiddos routine, this kit gives Dr. Mom all the ammo she needs to close the day as the victor.

-This kit contains one 10ml roll-on of each of the following Selah Kids essential oil blends:
+This kit contains one 10mL pre-diluted roll-on of each of the following Selah Kids essential oil blends:

 The oils in this kit have been used for these things and more.
 Please read the information on each individual oils page as well.
 Use the links on the chart below to look at each oil page.

-Ease, Jr.: This oil blend may be used with minor bumps and scrapes.
+- Ease, Jr.: for pain associated with minor bumps and scrapes

-Resting, Jr.: This oil may help with anxiety, overactive and hard-to-manage children, snoring, sleep walking, stress, insomnia, depression, relaxation, and eases tension.
+- Resting, Jr.: for anxiety, overactive and hard-to-manage children, snoring, sleepwalking, stress, insomnia, depression, relaxation, and easing tension

-Tummy Troubles, Jr.: This oil blend may be used with colic, gas, constipation, diarrhea and various belly upsets.
+- Tummy Troubles, Jr.: for colic, gas, constipation, diarrhea, and various belly upsets

 Ok for children 2+